 If Aramco were to take a hard-nosed approach to its new investment, as any large energy company would, it could maximize its return on investment by rationalizing the whole of SABIC, not just a few product lines as seen above.
 It could seek to resize the company to fit more exactly within its own goals and vision.
 For example, Aramco could work with Ma’aden to take some of SABIC’s assets.
 Ma’aden is a large company, originally started as a mining company to extract gold, phosphate, and bauxite.
 It expanded downstream into becoming a large aluminum company in a joint venture with Alcoa and a world-class phosphate-based fertilizer company in a joint venture with SABIC.

 SABIC today is somewhat hamstrung by its metals division, a business that is not part of Aramco’s purview.
 It uses a great deal of natural gas, sorely needed by Aramco and the kingdom as a whole for power, desalination, and high-value chemicals.
 However, in an international market saturated with steel, the metals division is not profitable.
 It would make corporate sense for Aramco to sell the metals division, perhaps also to Ma’aden, which is controlled by the PIF.
 Under Vision 2030, mining is one of the main industries to be developed to create jobs.
 Ma’aden itself does not have any steel investments but owns the joint venture with Alcoa producing 650,000 t/y of aluminum—a process that is fully integrated from the mining of the ore to the smelting of the metal.
 SABIC is also a large investor in Aluminium Bahrain B.S.C.
 (Alba), the aluminum company of Bahrain.
-Ma’aden could, therefore, become a major metals company.
-Along the lines of industrial acquisitions in the West.
-SABIC’s agri-nutrient division making mostly urea is not profitable and not in the line of businesses that Saudi Aramco has been pursuing.
-Therefore, it would make some sense for Saudi Aramco to sell both the agri-nutrient and metals divisions, which could perhaps raise up to $10 billion and thus help pay down some of the debt incurred by Saudi Aramco under the merger.137This amount is a very rough estimate, based on valuing them at about three times their sales, as is often the case in acquisitions.
+Ma’aden could, therefore, become a major metals company, along the lines of industrial acquisitions in the West.
+SABIC’s agri-nutrient division making mostly urea is not very profitable and not in the line of businesses that Saudi Aramco has been pursuing.
+Therefore, it would make some sense for Saudi Aramco to sell both the agri-nutrient and metals divisions, which could perhaps raise up to $10 billion and thus help pay down some of the debt incurred by Saudi Aramco under the merger.

 There may be some value in SABIC’s commodity chemicals like its European ethylene assets and polymer businesses such as LDPE, LLDPE, and HDPE, which have low profit margins.
 These assets could be sold to the private sector in Saudi Arabia or to international companies.
 The sale would raise a few billion dollars and save much management time and efforts.